aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 At this point, all the service resources will be created.
 This includes the ECS Task Definition, Service, as well as any other attached resources, such as App Mesh Virtual Node or an Application Load Balancer.

+## Included service extensions

+- `HttpLoadBalancerExtension` - This extension provisions an HTTP Application Load Balancer and attaches it to the ECS service.
+This load balancer is configured to accept inbound traffic from the public on port 80, and forward this traffic to the configured traffic port on your application container.
+- `AppMeshExtension` -

 ## Creating your own custom `ServiceExtension`